martial-god/Benny-Scraper/Solution Items/Notes.md

 5. Share this on reddit, and how it goes.
 6. Ohh, and fix the issue where an epub is being overwritten when a novel is updated, with just the new chapters.

+## Future Idea: Browser Extension Bridge

+Create a browser extension that could pass rendered pages from the user's existing browser session to the local Benny-Scraper application.
+This could use the user's existing login and already completed browser challenges without operating a centralized service.
+Benny-Scraper would remain responsible for the local database, chapter updates, retries, and EPUB, PDF, or comic book archive generation.
+Communication should remain local through an authenticated localhost connection or native messaging.